Here is a summarized explanation of the commands you need to work with crontab in Ubuntu:

 To show how to add a cron job, I have added a simple job, which creates a directory at the specified time.

-The job runs at 15 minutes, at 20 hours, on 30th, July (7th ), and Saturday, execute command is mkdir srini.
-A directory of srini creates after running this crontab command.
+The job runs for 15 minutes, at 20 hours, on 30th, July (7th ), and Saturday, The execute command is mkdir srini.
+A directory of srini is created after running this crontab command.

 Backup command